openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medianRapheNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: A large cell serotonergic raphe nucleus in the upper pons and lower mesencephalon that is part of the reticular formation
+   :definition: Is a nucleus of midbrain reticular formation.
+Is part of the raphe nuclei. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003004) ('is_a' and 'relationship')]
-   :description: 'Median raphe nucleus' is a nucleus of midbrain reticular formation.
-It is part of the raphe nuclei.
+   :description: The median raphe nucleus (or superior central nucleus) is composed of polygonal, fusiform and pyriform neurons and exists rostral to the nucleus raphe pontis.
+One trait of the MRN is its inhibition by lysergic acid diethylamide and psilocin, two serotonin antagonist hallucinogens.
+The inactivation of the nucleus centralis superior via LSD produces a dose dependent inactivation in the MRN, but not in the raphe pallidus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003004)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111276
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003004#superior-central-nucleus
    :name: median raphe nucleus